 The Bira TRC has 92 toilets and 58 showers, and facilities are separated by gender.
 Drinking water is available in the centre.
 A number of repairs take place every week in the centre to repair broken facilities.
-Although Bira TRC continues to struggle with broken facilities and equipment, which usually results in an average of 25 toilets being out of order and a considerable number of showers lacking hot water, the awareness raising campaigns promoted by IOM on how to take better care of common WASH facilities have proved to be successful.
-A similar awareness raising campaign is currently being implemented by IOM, in coordination with JRS cultural mediation team.
+Although Bira TRC continues to struggle with broken facilities and equipment, which usually results in an average of 25 toilets being out of order and a considerable number of showers lacking hot water, the awareness raising campaigns promoted by IOM in coordination with the JRS cultural mediation team on how to take better care of common WASH facilities have proved to be successful.